-- Select either Grid view, Speaker view, Large grid, or Together mode from the menu.
+- Select either Grid view, Speaker view, Together mode, or Large grid from the menu.

 - If you decide to use Together mode, you'll need to choose your scene first and then you can Apply and enable for all chat participants.

-Note: If you do not want to participate in Grid view, Large grid, or Together mode, you can turn your video off.
+Note: If you do not want to participate in Grid view, Together mode, or Large grid you can turn your video off.

 To switch views in Skype on Android, iPhone and iPad: